Red Circle

 BANG—

-The guard drops.
+The guard goes limp.

-—and something massive hits him.
+—and something enormous collides with him.

 THUD—